dorev/CliKit/README.md

 ![Demo](https://i.imgur.com/AH3a7Ua.gif)

 # Why
-I don't really like `getopt`, I wanted the cleanest argument parser possible, so I wrote this first version of `optionProcessor.h`.
-I thought it would fit well in a toolkit to support CLI designs so I figured I might start gathering a few things here for that purpose.
+I don't really like `getopt`, I wanted the cleanest argument parser possible, so I wrote a first version of `ProcessOptions` and then a few other things.
+I gathered these together here, and then CliKit was born!

 # What's in it?
 This is not "low-level zero overhead black-magic" code.
 The mindset here is to promote readability and flexibility.
 So far, the elements contained in the kit are :